Razor EPrime Review – The Best Electric Scooter For Teenagers

 Unboxing, assembly, and user manual

-The scooter arrives in the branded Razor box, nicely wrapped and protected, although I believe Razor could do a better job here and prevent damage on delivery better.
+The scooter arrived in the branded Razor box, nicely wrapped and protected, although I believe Razor could do a better job here and prevent damage on delivery better.

 How to use the Razor EPrime?

-The scooter is foldable, and the folding process is probably the simplest it can be – it’s just a pin that you unscrew and pull to unlock the folding mechanism, and folding/unfolding takes 3 seconds.
+The scooter is foldable, and the folding process is probably the simplest it can be – it’s just a pin that I unscrewed and pulled to unlock the folding mechanism, and folding/unfolding took 3 seconds.

 The scooter has a kickstand that’s well placed and gives the scooter good balance while leaning on it.